alexander-hanel/ida_yara/readme.md

 # ida_yara
 A python script that can be used to scan data within in an IDB using Yara.
 The code mimics [IDA](https://www.hex-rays.com/products/ida/support/idadoc/284.shtml)'s `find_text` and `find_binary`.
+The script creates the Yara signature based off of the search and its search flags.
 Open up the script in IDA and you should be good to go.

 ## Requirements
  - Yara 3+